TobiWo/Plotting_GeneticOutliers/README.md

 Since this function is not part of a official package one should read the comments written in the first lines.

 ## Installing
-Just download the function itself which is stored in the folder `outlier_function`
+Just download/clone the repo as .zip while using the respective button at the main-page.
+After you unzipped the repo you can find the function within the folder `outlier_function`.

 Once stored on your hard drive use:
 ```